Infectious diseases in shelter situations and their management

 During the quarantine period cats should not be moved to the accommodations for healthy, FeLV and FIV negative cats.
-Cats showing signs of infectious disease, like upper respiratory tract disease, or testing positive for FeLV or/and FIV should be transferred to isolation facilities.
+Cats showing signs of infectious disease, like upper respiratory tract signs, or testing positive for FeLV or/and FIV should be transferred to isolation facilities.

-In the quarantine and isolation areas individual pens should be used.
+In the quarantine and isolation areas, individual pens should be used.

-To prevent indirect transmission through persons or fomites, protocols are required that detail the hygiene procedures to be followed by care-workers.
+To prevent indirect transmission through persons or fomites, protocols are required that detail the hygiene procedures to be followed by care workers.

 For the healthy cat accommodation, care workers may use the same apron / overall for one unit.

-Each area should be equipped with its own set of food and water bowls, litter trays, bedding, cleaning equipment, rubber gloves, footbaths, overshoes etc. It is helpful to have these in different colors to avoid confusion.
+Each area should be equipped with its own set of food and water bowls, litter trays, bedding, cleaning equipment, rubber gloves, footbaths, overshoes etc. It is helpful to have these in different colours to avoid confusion.

 Access to quarantine and isolation areas should be restricted rigorously.
 Ideally, different persons should take care of different groups of cats.
 Otherwise barrier nursing processes should be strictly followed.